nitin23c/oci_function_example/README.md

 create a directory as .oci in your home directory and then put the information received while creating api key into a file called config.

-fn command uses this informatio
+fn command uses this information to connect to OCI and upload container image and deploy functions

 ```bash